 Welcome to the Beginnings Birth Center Blog!
-Here you can read about the latest and greatest happenings in midwifery, women’s health and newborn care.
-The midwives and their friends at Beginnings Birth Center will share their passion for all things birth center with women and their families at the center of all that we do.
-As we enter a new year, a new decade and our 2nd year of practicing at Beginnings Birth Center we have so much to celebrate!
+Here you can read about the latest and greatest happenings in midwifery, women’s health, and newborn care.
+The midwives and their friends at Beginnings Birth Center will share their passion for all things birth centers with women and their families at the center of all that we do.
+As we enter a new year, a new decade, and our 2nd year of practicing at Beginnings Birth Center we have so much to celebrate!
 We joyfully welcomed 162 babies during our 1st year of being open!
 We anticipate many more births in 2020- which magnificently has been designated by The World Health Organization as the “Year of the Nurse and Midwife”.

 This comes at a critically important time as we are truly amid a maternal and infant health care crisis in the US.
-Lack of access to care and birth options for mom’s and babies continues to be a major concern.
+Lack of access to care and birth options for moms and babies continues to be a major concern.
 More maternal deaths occur in the United States than in any other developed country in the world.
 Additionally, severe complications from childbirth are at an all-time high and racial disparities are staggering (for example black women are 4 x more likely to die in childbirth than white women in the US).
-Preterm birth rates also continue to increase with 10% of babies in the US being born too soon giving the US a “C” grade from the March of Dimes 2019 Report Card.
+Preterm birth rates also continue to increase with 10% of babies in the US is born too soon giving the US a “C” grade from the March of Dimes 2019 Report Card.

-Other trends you may be aware of include a declining fertility/birth rate overall, declining teen pregnancy rate, rising maternal age for first birth, rising use of Medicaid for maternity care and finally a plateau (no, not an improvement) on cesarean birth rates, currently hovering around 32% (the world health organization recommends this number should be around 10%).
+Other trends you may be aware of include a declining fertility/birth rate overall, declining teen pregnancy rate, rising maternal age for the first birth, rising use of Medicaid for maternity care and finally a plateau (no, not an improvement) on cesarean birth rates, currently hovering around 32% (the world health organization recommends this number should be around 10%).

 The State of Maternity Care

 You may be asking right now why I am sharing this information.
 It sounds pretty doom and gloom doesn’t it?
-Well I’m sharing because as a consumer you have the right to know about the state of maternity care!
+Well, I’m sharing because as a consumer you have the right to know about the state of maternity care!
 The good news is that we know one thing for sure- midwives are part of the solution to these problems!
 How do I know?
-Well I may be somewhat biased being a midwife myself, but I am also a data junkie!
+Well, I may be somewhat biased being a midwife myself, but I am also a data junkie!
 So, I’m going to share some data with you along with some great websites so you can see for yourself!